DeanLemans/deanlemans.github.io/content/vault_rules.md

 ### 7.1 Core Rules

-- Use a single vault to centralize all content
+- Use a single vault to centralize content
 - Reduce folder complexity to simplify navigation and maintainability
 - [ ] Migrate external content locally or at least link it
 - [ ] when linking an external thing, use an archived version